jpierel14/sntd/docs/source/examples.rst

   {'image_1': 0, 'image_2': 40.22834982372733}

-If you would like to run multiple methods in a row in batch mode, the recommended way is by providing a list of the methods to the fit_data function.
-You can have it use the parallel fit as a prior on the subsequent fits by setting fit_prior to True instead of giving it a curveDict object.
+If you would like to run multiple methods in a row in batch mode, the recommended way is by providing a list of the methods to the :py:func:`~sntd.fitting.fit_data` function.
+You can have it use the parallel fit as a prior on the subsequent fits by setting ``fit_prior`` to ``True`` instead of giving it a :py:class:`~sntd.curve_io.curveDict` object.

 .. code-block:: python